aaronshaf/dynamodb-admin/README.md

 Run `npm run build` and then `DYNAMO_ENDPOINT=http://localhost:8000 npm run start` to start dynamodb-admin.

-You can set up a build watcher in a separate terminal using `npm run build:watch` which will re-complile the code on change and restart the dynamodb-admin instance.
+You can set up a build watcher in a separate terminal using `npm run build:watch` which will re-compile the code on change and cause the dynamodb-admin instance to restart.

 ## See also